 The wrap up…

 Visits are key to increasing gym member retention.
-Help members build (and stick to the habit) of visiting on a regular basis.
-So, they are more likely to stay with your club.
+Help members build (and stick to) the habit of visiting on a regular basis.
+So, they are more likely to stay with your business.
 Focus on an achievable number of visits – even if that’s once a week for some members.

 Want to increase retention?
 Start by tracking visits and pay attention to length of stay and membership.
 Use the strategies we outlined in this article to positively influence retention.